Frequently Asked Family Law Questions

 Illinois is a completely no-fault divorce state, meaning that the only grounds for divorce are “irreconcilable differences” (meaning that the marriage is broken and cannot be fixed).
 If you and your spouse agree that there are irreconcilable differences, you can file for divorce right away.
 Otherwise, living apart for six months is generally recognized as proof of irreconcilable differences by Illinois courts.

-What Is Marital Property And How Will It Be Divided?
+What Is Marital Property And How Is It Be Divided?

 How Do I Get Started On My Family Law Case?